 File sharing is what FreeNAS does best.
-Every major operating system is supported with SMB/CIFS (Windows file shares), NFS (Unix file shares) and AFP (Apple File Shares) as well as FTP, iSCSI (block sharing), WebDAV and other methods of sharing data over the network are available. iSCSI also supports VMware VAAI, Microsoft ODX and Microsoft Windows Server 2008 and 2012 R2 Clustering.
+Every major operating system and hypervisor is supported.
+File sharing protocols include SMB (Windows file shares), NFS (Unix file shares) and AFP (Apple File Shares).
+FreeNAS Corral also has FTP, iSCSI (block sharing), WebDAV. iSCSI also supports VMware VAAI/Block, Microsoft ODX and Microsoft CSV.

 If FreeNAS has one goal, it’s simplifying complex administrative tasks for as wide a user base as possible.
 Every aspect of a FreeNAS system can be managed from a Web User Interface.
-A setup Wizard further simplifies configuration at installation time or later in the setup process.
-Volume creation, or the setting of permissions on individual shares or performing software updates, can be done without missing a critical step or encountering a silent failure.
+A setup Wizard further simplifies configurations.
+Storage provisioning, the setting of permissions on individual shares, and performing software updates can be done without missing a critical step or encountering a silent failure.

-Snapshots can be made on a one-off basis or scheduled as a cron job from the web interface.
-At any time, the entire filesystem can be rolled back to the most recent snapshot.
-Older snapshots can be cloned and accessed to recover data from that version of the filesystem.
+Snapshots can be made on a one-off basis or scheduled using the web interface.
+At any time, the entire file system can be rolled back to the most recent snapshot.
+Older snapshots can be cloned and accessed to recover data from that version of the file system.
 From the web interface, users can see how much space a particular snapshot is occupying on the volume and delete, clone, or roll back to individual snapshots as needed.

 FreeNAS is the first and only open source project to offer encryption on ZFS volumes!
-A full-volume encryption option is available during volume creation, providing industry standard AES-XTS encryption which can be hardware-accelerated (when the processor has AES-NI capability).
+A full-volume encryption option is available during volume creation, called data at rest encryption, which can be hardware-accelerated when the processor has AES-NI capability.

 Encryption allows for confidence when retiring and recycling hard drives because the drives no longer need to be wiped provided the master keys are obliterated.